BIOLUMINESCENCE IN JERVIS BAY - The Sea Sparkles

 When to Look For ‘Sea Sparkles’

 Time of the Year: Noctiluca scintillans is commonest in the warmer months in Jervis Bay, but may be found at any time of the year.
 In 2018, it was found as the weather began to warm in August.
+In 2019, it was found in mid May and in 2020 Late June - early July.
+The best time to see bioluminescence in Jervis Bay has varied but the event has been repeated the last few years between May and August.

 Time of day: Noctiluca floats easily on the surface and will concentrate on the surface if undisturbed.
 During the day, thick blooms of Noctiluca appear as a soft pink haze, known as the ‘red tide’ on the surface of the water, sometimes so thick that the bottom cannot even be seen in shallow water.
 At night, the bioluminescence is best observed in total darkness well into the evening.